-Pathologizing refers to the process, in medicine and psychiatry, where physical symptoms or behavior are classified as unhealthy or abnormal.
-In medicine, these should not be as a result, or consequence of lifestyle factors or circumstances.
-When a symptom or a form of behavior is pathologized, it gets classified, and referred to, as a disorder or a disease.
-Lexicons are compiled with these classifications and revised every few years.
+Pathologizing refers to the process in medicine and psychiatry where physical symptoms or psychological behaviors are classified as unhealthy or abnormal.
+In medicine, these are not a result or consequence of lifestyle factors or circumstances.
+When a symptom or a form of behavior is pathologized, it gets classified and referred to as a disorder or a disease.

-This is not a question with a simple answer and remains a subject of much debate.
-The definition of normal behavior keeps changing, depending on societal norms and standards.
-What is considered normal differs from one culture to the next.
-Even within a community, there can be differing views as to what constitutes 'good' and acceptable behavior.
+What constitutes "normal" is a subject up for much debate.
+The definition of "normal" behavior can be subjective, depending on societal norms and standards.
+Similarly, what is considered "normal" can differ from one culture to the next.
+Even within a given community, differing views can exist on what constitutes acceptable behavior.

 International Classification Of Diseases (ICD)

-- the Application of the International Classification of Diseases to Dentistry and Stomatology (ICD-DA), and
+The Application of the International Classification of Diseases to Dentistry and Stomatology (ICD-DA)

-- Two ICD Classifications of Mental and Behavioral Disorders - one for clinical descriptions and diagnostic guidelines, and one for diagnostic criteria for research.
-Mental and behavioral classifications were included in the ICD's sixth edition.
+Two ICD Classifications of Mental and Behavioral Disorders: One for clinical descriptions and diagnostic guidelines and one for diagnostic criteria for research

-In the 1960's, the WHO mobilized its Mental Health Program to improve the diagnosis and classification of mental disorders in the ICD, which was, at the time, close to its eighth revision.
+In the 1960s, the WHO mobilized its Mental Health Program to improve the diagnosis and classification of mental disorders in the ICD.
 The WHO convened this with the help of an international group of representatives from multiple disciplines and various schools of thought in psychiatry.
-Simultaneously, a network of centers and individuals were established across the world, with the aim being to improve the work of psychiatric classification.
+Simultaneously, a network of centers and individuals was established worldwide, aiming to improve the work of psychiatric classification.

-The WHO continues to collaborate with many around the world, including the American Psychiatric Association (APA), which is responsible for the updating and revision of the Diagnostic Statistical Manual.
+The WHO continues to collaborate with many worldwide, including the American Psychiatric Association (APA), which is responsible for updating and revising the Diagnostic Statistical Manual.

 Diagnostic Statistical Manual Of Mental Disorders (DSM)

-Symptoms become pathologized through the process of extensive research, evaluation, classification, and categorization that has been an ongoing work since the 19th century.
-The diagnostic manuals are constantly evolving based on input from expert analysis and research taking place all over the world.
+Symptoms become pathologized through extensive research, evaluation, classification, and categorization that has been ongoing since the 19th century.
+Diagnostic manuals are constantly evolving based on input from expert analysis and worldwide research.

-Despite the constant growth of diagnostic tools and the helpful purposes of their use, they remain controversial.
-This controversy stems from the stigma that is associated with some of the diagnostic labels given to patients, and from research that has shown that labels can affect a person's behavior and treatment outcome.
+Despite the constant growth of diagnostic tools and the purposes of their use, they remain controversial.
+This controversy stems from the stigma that is often associated with diagnostic labels given to clients.
 Some mental health professionals decline to use diagnostic labels for this reason.
-If being diagnosed concerns you, speak with your treatment provider about your concerns
+If being diagnosed concerns you, speak with your treatment provider.